 In a hurry?
 Check our best pick above, or keep reading for product reviews and buying guide!

-Best Dog Beds for Large Dogs – Product Reviews
+6 Reviews of the Best Dog Beds for Large Dogs

 This one looks a lot like a mattress, and that should help your dog to feel a little bit more human.
 Of course, the main selling point of this product is not its shape, but its’ orthopedic properties.
 This bed is made entirely of memory foam, and it is neither too firm nor too soft.

 Related: Best Orthopedic Dog Beds

 The cover is very well designed, as it is waterproof, pretty tough, and machine washable.
 Since that cover is the part that takes the most damage, this is a significant upside.
 The manufacturer claims that this bed will hold its shape for at least three years.

 We only see a couple of problems here.
 The shape of this bed makes it easy to fit into a corner, but it isn’t really suited to the way in which most dogs sleep.
 The bed is longer than it is wide, which is great for humans but not so good for dogs.
 Still, it will depend on your dog’s preferences as to whether or not they will like this bed.

 - Cover is waterproof and machine washable

 - Fits conveniently in a corner

 - Guaranteed to keep its shape for 3 years

 - Long, but not very wide